 Our Mission

-• Maine farms grow an array and abundance of food during the growing season; some might be considered off-grade (meaning not retail quality) yet it is perfect for use by anybody - just not the eye-appealing product many consumers are looking for, a crooked carrot, a cucumber that is a little pudgy or green beans that aren’t perfectly straight, but they taste good and are nutritious.
-These will be purchased and moved to food pantries or processed for distribution at later date.
+Maine farms grow an array and abundance of food during the growing season; some might be considered off-grade (meaning not retail quality) yet is perfect for use by anybody - just not the eye-appealing product many consumers are looking for, a crooked carrot, a cucumber that is a little pudgy or green beans that aren’t perfectly straight, but they taste good and are nutritious.
+Farms for Food Equity purchases these hyper-local products and (with partners) transports to food pantries or food sites for processing and distribution at a later date.

 Penny Jordan, Founder